Scandinavia and the World

 To be fair, Viking women could demand divorce for some pretty minor things, like her husband showing too much chest in public.

-Norway Sweden North Denmark
+Sweden Norway North Denmark

 26th January 2016